 Everyone has an opinion about the Kardashians, but one undeniable fact is their influence on current fashion trends.
 Kim Kardashian’s 15-carat diamond engagement ring from Kanye West has made the cushion cut one of the hottest engagement ring trends of the 2010s.
 Princess cuts and unconventional shapes like hearts are also big among newly-engaged couples of today.

 Feeling inspired by this history lesson?
-Contact Jewels by Alex to bring your imagination to life with some of the best jewelers for engagement rings near Montgomery County, PA.
+Contact Jewels by Alex to bring your imagination to life with some of the most unique pieces around.